Artichoke & Cardoon - Key Growing Information

 CULTURE: Artichokes and cardoon require very fertile, well-drained soils with a pH of 6.5-7.0.
 Sow artichokes indoors 8-12 weeks before last spring frost date.
 Cardoon is more vigorous and can be started later, 6-8 weeks prior to last frost date.
 Plant 2-3 seeds per cell in plug trays or individual containers 1/4" deep.
 Germinate at 70-80°F (21-26°C).
 As soon as seedlings can be handled, transplant to 4" pots or 1½" cell-type containers and grow at 60-70°F (15-21°C) day and 50-60°F (10-15°C) night.
 Transplant 6- to 12-week-old plants to the field 2-3' apart in rows 4-6' apart.

-IMPORTANT COLD TREATMENT (VERNALIZATION): Time transplanting so plants receive 10 days of 45-50°F (7.2-10°C) temperatures to induce budding.
+IMPORTANT COLD TREATMENT (VERNALIZATION): Time transplanting so plants receive a minimum of 10 days of 45-50°F (7.2-10°C) temperatures to induce budding.
 Protect from frost.

 HARVEST: Clip mature buds midsummer to midfall, depending on location.